nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God who gives endurance and encouragement give you the same
+  text: Therefore, my dear brothers and sisters, stand firm.
+Let nothing move you.
-    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
+    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 30th May 2021
+subtitle: Sunday worship - 6th June 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!